fsmatheaugsburg-team/markdown-static-site-generator/README.md

  - do the same thing for the `system` folder
  - run the startup script (which will drop a bash shell)

+You can omit the system line if you don't plan on changin anything with the system.

 ## TODO

  - different layouts for different routes / page
  - no passwords
  - global / local blacklist for files (i.e. don't render `README.md` for specific folders);
+ - enable user supplied plugins
+ -

 ## Plugins